mchalso/FinalProjectRepo.jl/docs/part2.md

 ![equation-LFM-basic](http://www.sciweavers.org/download/Tex2Img_1640042032.jpg)

-f(u) and g(u) are flux functions of u, artificial dissipation is applied to the flux functions in order to mitigate numerical instabilities.
+where f(u) and g(u) are flux functions of u, artificial dissipation is applied to the flux functions in order to mitigate numerical instabilities.
 "Corrected" flux functions F(u) and G(u) are solved for at cell edges:

 ![equation-LFM-F](http://www.sciweavers.org/download/Tex2Img_1640043308.jpg)